Persian clothing: Galesh

 Galesh (گالش) are an ancient style of handwoven shoes, that were once found in Northern Iran.

-Persian heeled boots

 Ancient Persians used to wear shagreen horse leather high-heeled boots.
 These heeled boots were created for a strong grip in the stirrup while horse riding, and they were not used for walking.
 The Achaemenid Empire cavalry had used these boots, and they can be traced as far back as the 10th century.